Mold Compass Free mold guidance and practical resources

 Overview

-Knoxville receives roughly 51.9 inches of precipitation per year at an average of 59.6 F, which means it experiences frequent wet weather.
+Knoxville receives roughly 51.9 inches of precipitation per year.
+That rainfall creates recurring opportunities for roof, window, and drainage defects to admit water.
 Knoxville sits in a valley with humid summers and frequent rain, so moisture can linger without ventilation.

 Knoxville Neighborhood Codes Enforcement handles property condition enforcement.
 Knoxville Neighborhood Codes Enforcement addresses property condition complaints and code enforcement.